JustOnePG/JustinePonce.github.io/projects/FPGA.md

 When switches 2 to 5 are flipped, registers A and B will output 1 while register Y will output 0.
 In the MUX function, when M = 1, the LED corresponding to the M will turn on.
 Now if you turn on switches 3 to 6, you get the LEDs turned on.

 The switches 3 to 6 turn on LEDs[0], LEDs[1], and LEDs[2].
 Meaning that the output of regA, regB, and regY is equal to 1.
 However, the last LED is always off because back in the mux function, the very last M is equal to 0.
-And now we have finished the lab.